abbax-assessment/devops/README.md

 Before you start, ensure you have the following installed and configured:

 1. **AWS User Credentials**
-   - You need AWS access and secret keys with sufficient permissions to manage infrastructure.
+   - You need AWS access and secret keys with admin access to manage infrastructure.
    - Configure your credentials using the AWS CLI:
      ```bash
      aws configure